-This planning proposal maps all LAHC-owned land in the Waterloo Estate (South) with varying FSRs, facilitating approximately 236,404 sqm of gross floor area.
+This planning proposal maps all LAHC-owned land in the Waterloo Estate (South) with varying FSRs, facilitating approximately 265,000 sqm of gross floor area (including residential and non-residential land uses).

 The FSR that is mapped, will include:

 - 28.2% of dwellings (26.5% of residential floor area) for social housing; - 7.5% of dwellings (7.0% of residential floor area) for affordable housing; - no less than 12,000 sqm is used for a non-residential purpose; and - no less than 5,000 sqm is used for community facilities, health facilities, or centre-based child-care facilities.